CompuCell3D/CompuCell3DDevelopersManual/docs/building_core_cc3d_cpp_code_windows.rst

-Let's activate newly created conda environment (from now on you should be able to use regular console , not the one that runs in the Administrator mode)
+Let's activate the newly created conda environment (from now on you should be able to use regular console, not the one that runs in the Administrator mode).
+This works best if you run from a Visual Studio developer command prompt such as *x64 Native Tools Command Prompt for VS 2019* as opposed to the Miniforge or Miniconda prompt.

 .. code-block:: console